cbg-c/PythonProjects/README.md

 This porfolio contains current Python projects, some of which are completed and some that are still a work in progress.
+I have been learning Python for just under 2 months and I am excited to learn a lot more!